Murder of Tessa Majors

-The murder of Tessa Majors occurred near Morningside Park in Morningside Heights, Manhattan, on December 11, 2019.
-Majors, an eighteen-year-old student at Barnard College, was attacked and stabbed by three teenagers as part of a robbery.
-Majors was discovered collapsed and bleeding on a staircase exiting Morningside Park and transported to a nearby hospital, ultimately succumbing to the injuries.
+Tessa Majors was an eighteen-year-old student at Barnard College who was murdered near Morningside Park in Morningside Heights, Manhattan, on December 11, 2019.
+Majors was attacked and stabbed by three teenagers as part of a robbery, and was discovered collapsed and bleeding on a staircase exiting Morningside Park and transported to a nearby hospital, ultimately succumbing to the injuries.

 One of the suspects, a thirteen-year-old, was arrested the following day and charged with felony murder.
 Two months later, two fourteen-year-old suspects, Luchiano Lewis (born February 22, 2005) and Rashaun Weaver (born April 3, 2005), both residents of New York City, were also charged with murder.
 On June 3, 2020, the 13-year-old (since turned 14) pleaded guilty in family court to robbery in the first degree.
 On September 21, 2021, Lewis pleaded guilty to second-degree murder and first-degree robbery.
 In December 2021, Weaver pleaded guilty to second-degree murder, first-degree robbery, and second-degree robbery.
 The 13-year-old was sentenced to 18 months of detention at Horizon Correctional Center in the Bronx, while Lewis was sentenced to nine years to life in prison, and Weaver was sentenced to 14 years to life in prison.

 Background

 Morningside Park experienced seventeen robberies in the spring of 2019 compared to seven robberies the year before.
 The suspects in these robberies were mostly younger juveniles between the ages of twelve and fourteen.
-The robberies usually involved “the same kids over and over.”
-According to a report, Barnard College was absent from the local crime briefings in the months leading up to Majors's killing though Barnard did receive regular briefings from the NYPD and a safety briefing was part of freshman orientation.
+The robberies usually involved "the same kids over and over".
+According to a report, Barnard College was absent from the local crime briefings in the months leading up to Majors's killing though Barnard did receive regular briefings from the New York City Police Department (NYPD) and a safety briefing was part of freshman orientation.